Separate – And Still Unequal

 Does anyone in America still believe that is true?
 What is the evidence in your home town?

 If you are a journalist writing about education, you have a duty to take a hard look at the schools in your community and to ask some tough questions: Have our schools drifted back toward segregation?
 Has the separation of the races created an inequality in public education that leaves generations of students way behind?
 What can we do about it?

 This Poynter workshop will help you answer those questions.
-Apply today to “Separate — And Still Unequal,” and you’ll learn from Poynter Vice President and Senior Scholar Roy Peter Clark and award-winning journalists who’ve covered this issue for the Baltimore Sun, New York Times Magazine, NPR and the Tampa Bay Times, including the team that won a 2016 Pulitzer Prize.
+Participants to “Separate — And Still Unequal,” will learn from Poynter’s Senior Scholar Emeritus, previously Vice President and Senior Scholar, Roy Peter Clark and award-winning journalists who’ve covered this issue for the Baltimore Sun, New York Times Magazine, NPR and the Tampa Bay Times, including the team that won a 2016 Pulitzer Prize.

 The legal, political and social forces at work on the quality of education are varied and complex.
 White flight to more affluent suburban schools made integration less likely.
 Black parents grew weary of seeing their children bear the burden of busing.